 Of course the surprises do not stop there.
-Another aspect is that every model is slightly different, so there can be a bit of a learning curve.
+Another aspect is that every model is slightly different, which means there can be a bit of a learning curve.
 Luckily most of the important bidet functions have icons.

 Japanese Bidet Control Panels